Universal Translation Services

 5. Keep the certified true copy safe until you receive it.

 6. Use the certified true copy only if there is a problem with the original document.
-If everything looks OK, keep the original document instead.
+If everything looks OK, keep the original record instead.

 7. Make sure that the certified true copy matches the information provided on the original document.

-8. Take a picture of the original document and attach it to the certified true copy.
+8. Attach a picture of the original document to the certified true copy.
 This will help you identify the original document if there is a dispute later.

 10. Wait for about ten business days before getting your passport.